 Now we’re ready to make Kale Quinoa Salad!

 - 1 bunch kale any variety, torn into bite-size pieces

-- 1 Tbsp olive oil
+- 1 Tablespoon olive oil

 - 1 pinch salt

-- 2 Tbsp pomegranate vinegar
+- 2 Tablespoons pomegranate vinegar

-- 1 Tbsp lime juice
+- 1 Tablespoon lime juice

-- 1 cup quinoa cooked and cooled
+- 1 cup cooked quinoa cooled

-- 1 can chickpeas (1 1/2 cups) (garbanzo beans) drained and rinsed
+- 1 can chickpeas (1 1/2 cups) (garbanzo beans) drained and rinsed (14 ounces)

 - 1 pomegranate seeds removed